 We invest to look after our environment across the 2,600 acres of the Port estate as well as looking after the marine environment

-Since taking over the Port in 1991 we have planted more than 42,000 trees, created 12 new ponds and 260 acres of wildlife corridors.
+Since taking over the Port in 1991 we have planted more than 55,000 trees, created 15 new ponds and 260 acres of wildlife corridors and green areas.
 We have introduced water voles to the wildlife corridors around Royal Portbury Dock and we look after several important bird species - from ringed plovers to birds of prey - which nest here.
-Up to 2/3 of the Port's electricity is provided by our three wind turbines and we are investing in more renewable energy sources for the future.
+Over 1/3 of the Port's electricity is provided by our three wind turbines and we are investing in more renewable energy sources for the future.
 This is all in addition to our marine environment work.

 The Port’s commitment to the environment is demonstrated through an ongoing programme of conservation projects which have achieved major improvements in the local Port environment over the past 20 years or so.
 An environmental management plan is implemented for the Port estate and The Bristol Port Company works with interested parties to ensure, where practicable, the preservation and enhancement of habitats and the associated wildlife.
 Past conservation projects include the establishment and maintenance of wildlife corridors, water vole reintroduction schemes, a successful owl conservation programme, and the creation of ponds for great crested newts, amongst many other habitat creation and enhancement projects in the Port.
 This conservation programme will continue to evolve in the future.